iTwin/itwinjs-core/docs/learning/ECSqlReference/LIMIT.md

 # LIMIT clause

 Limit the number of rows returned by query.
-The clause also set offset from which the limit on rows is applied.
+The clause also sets offset from which the limit on rows is applied.
 [Read sqlite docs](https://www.sqlite.org/lang_select.html#limitoffset)

 Syntax: `LIMIT <limit> [OFFSET <offset>]`